One of my favorite lines from the movie Elf is when Buddy says “I just like to smile. Smiling is my favorite.”

 Some may feel terrified of how their family will respond if they tell them their truth.
 There are children who are traumatized by domestic violence and they respond in anger or withdrawal.

-We must, MUST, Christians, be kinder and more loving.
+We must, MUST, be kinder and more loving.
 Some of the Facebook posts I see trouble me so much.
 We justify unkind attitudes towards “other people’s” children that we’d be appalled and outraged if those same attitudes were directed towards “our” children.
-You know of what I speak.
-Do we not care about these children?
+Do we not care about all children?
 And ironically, the approach to abortion is hurting more than helping.
 It really is.
 We’re not saving babies.
 We’re not drawing anyone in to the love of Christ by comments like “baby killers”, “murderers” or “I just weep for the babies”.
-No scared pregnant woman is going to want to come to the church for help if they’ve been bombarded with that rhetoric.
-No woman who’s had an abortion will ever want to walk into a church if she reads posts like the ones I’ve read.
+No scared pregnant teen or woman is going to want to come to the church for help if they’ve been bombarded with that rhetoric.
 It’s the approach that is repulsive.
 It’s the opposite of loving.
-Do we not care about these women and the men who also played a part in the abortion?
-Or are we only interested in politics where we think we’re protecting “babies”, but we don’t protect real children because they’re “illegal?”

 But, let’s play a part in the building up of people, not the tearing down.
 Let’s help carry their burdens, not add to them.
 The more people feel loved and accepted for who they are, the more their smile will be an authentic reflection of how they feel inside.